Putin turns down Biden talks and defends Russian attacks on Ukraine's energy grid

 Putin defended weeks of attacks on Ukraine's energy infrastructure as a logical response to Ukrainian attacks on Russia — including a key bridge linking the Russian mainland to the annexed Crimean Peninsula.

-The Russian strikes in Ukraine left millions of Ukrainians without power, heat and running water just when freezing temperatures were setting in.
-Western nations joined Kyiv in accusing Moscow of trying to "weaponize winter" — a charge Putin rejected.
+The Russian strikes in Ukraine left millions of Ukrainians without power, heat and running water as the cold weather was setting in.
+Western nations joined Kyiv in accusing Moscow of trying to "weaponize winter" — a charge Putin has rejected.

-"It was noted that the Russian Armed Forces had long refrained from precision missile strikes against certain targets on the territory of Ukraine," said the Kremlin readout.
+"It was noted that the Russian Armed Forces had long refrained from precision missile strikes against certain targets on the territory of Ukraine," said the Kremlin readout of Putin's call with the German chancellor.

 "But now such measures have become a forced and inevitable response to Kyiv's provocative attacks on Russia's civilian infrastructure," it said.